ralna/GALAHAD/doc/Python/arc.rst

             the total real workspace required for the factorization. obj : float
-            the value of the objective function at the best estimate of the solution determined by trb.solve.
+            the value of the objective function at the best estimate of the solution determined by arc.solve.
-          norm_pg : float
+          norm_g : float
-            the norm of the projected gradient of the objective function at the best estimate of the solution determined by TRB_solve. radius : float
+            the norm of the gradient of the objective function at the best estimate of the solution determined by ARC_solve. weight : float
-            the current value of the trust-region radius. time : dict
+             the current value of the regularization weight. time : dict
             dictionary containing timing information:
               total : float